Pennsylvania Dog Bite Law: Dog Bites and Insurance Claims

 Recent statistics show that while the number of actual dog bite claims filed in America has gone down, the average cost of each claim has increased considerably.
 In 2015, the average amount paid per claim was $37,214, which is a 16 percent increase over the year prior.
 Furthermore, the average cost per dog bite claim has skyrocketed almost 95 percent between the years of 2003 and 2015.
 This is likely due in part to the growth of jury awards and judgments, and in part to the rising costs associated with obtaining medical care in the country.

 When you suffer a dog bite, the amount you may receive will vary based on factors such as the severity of your injuries, the amount of care you may need and the circumstances under which the bite occurred.
-For more about your options as a victim of a dog bite, consider contacting an attorney.
+For more about your options as a victim of a dog bite, consider contacting an attorney that handles dog bite injuries.